wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 1. Upload the full directory into your wp-content/plugins directory
 2. Activate the plugin at the plugin administration page
-3. Open the plugin configuration page, which is located under Settings -> GA Dashboard (optionally enter your API Key, Client Secret and Client ID).
+3. Open the plugin configuration page, which is located under "Google Analytics" menu (optionally enter your API Key, Client Secret and Client ID).
-4. Authorize the application using the 'Authorize Application' button
+4. Authorize the plugin using the 'Authorize Plugin' button
-5. Go back to the plugin configuration page, which is located under Settings -> GA Dashboard to update the final settings.
+5. Go back to the plugin configuration page, which is located under "Google Analytics" menu to update/set your settings.
 6. Use Google Analytics Tracking options to configure/enable/disable tracking

-A step by step tutorial is available here: [Google Analytics Dashboard video tutorial](http://deconf.com/google-analytics-dashboard-wordpress/)
+A tutorial and a short demo is available here: [Google Analytics Dashboard video tutorial](http://deconf.com/google-analytics-dashboard-wordpress/)

 == Frequently Asked Questions ==

-= Where can I find my Google API Key, Client Secret, Client ID? =

-Follow this step by step video tutorial: [Google Analytics Dashboard ](http://deconf.com/google-analytics-dashboard-wordpress/)

 = I have several wordpress websites do I need an API Project for each one? =

 No, you don't.
 You can use the same API Project (same API Key, Client Secret and Client ID) for all your websites.

-= Some settings are missing from your video tutorial ... =
+= Some settings are missing in your video tutorial ... =

 We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.